 “Think of containers as problem-solvers.
 Short on space to work with?
 No time to maintain an entire garden?
 Want to grow plants that need special conditions?
 Containers to the rescue.
 They offer a manageable way to enjoy all the beauty and benefits of your own personal garden, whether it be on a balcony, patio, rooftop, windowsill, or wall.”Sunset Outdoor Design & Build: Container Gardening: Fresh Ideas for Outdoor Living, by Hank Jenkins & The Editors of Sunset Magazine

-Strawberries do well in containers because they thrive in warm, well-drained soil.
+Strawberry plants do well in containers because they thrive in warm, well-drained soil.
 The heat from the sun on your patio will warm up the soil in the container and speed up plant growth.
 While not technically a “veggie”, strawberries will be one of the first crops that are ready to eat from your balcony garden.
-They also look great year round in a windowbox:All-in-One Indoor Heirloom Strawberry Garden Kit with Recycled Steel Window Box (Made in USA)
+They also look great year-round in a window box.
+Here are some more ideas for strawberry growing containers.

 Culinary herbs make wonderful container plants for a little veggie garden on the balcony.
 Most gardeners who have large backyard gardens tend to grow herbs in containers rather than directly in the soil because some herbs can take over the rest of the garden.
 It’s also really nice to have them right outside the patio door for easy access while cooking.

 Leafy green herbs like basil, sage, thyme, rosemary, oregano, mint, and chives are all lovely balcony garden herbs.
-If your patio is hot and sunny, these herbs will survive the heat so long as you keep them well watered.
+If your patio is hot and sunny, these herbs will survive the heat so long as you keep them well-watered.

-Some other leafy greens like cilantro prefer a lower-heat environment.
+Some other leafy greens such as cilantro prefer a lower-heat environment.
 Here are some herbs that can be grown in shady spots.
 Consider the environmental conditions for your apartment balcony vegetable garden and do a bit of research before picking which herbs to grow.
 Learn more about growing herbs in containers here :)

 Peas are one of the hardiest crops that can be grown outdoors in your balcony vegetable garden.
 When you grow them vertically, they don’t take up much space at all.
 They also look lovely trailing up a balcony trellis!
 Peas can be grown through a frosty shoulder season and produce edible veggies within several months of planting.
 We’ve sprouted peas here in Zone 5 in the first week of October!

-Pea shoots are also edible, and can be snipped off and added to salads or smoothies.
+Pea shoots are also edible and can be snipped off and added to salads or smoothies.
 They’re fun to grow and lovely to look at.
 Seeds for organic peas are also easy to find online.
 Who could want more?!